siddharthdhakad12/ai-study-desk/README.md

 - CORS
 - dotenv

+### Deployment
+- Vercel
+- GitHub

 ## How It Works

-1. Enter a topic or paste study notes.
+1. Enter a topic or paste your study notes.
 2. Select the difficulty level.
 3. Select the number of flashcards.
 4. Click **Generate Study Material**.
 5. The backend sends the study material and preferences to Gemini.
-6. Gemini returns structured flashcard data.
+6. Gemini generates structured flashcard data.
 7. The backend validates the AI response using Zod.
-8. Valid flashcards are returned to the React frontend.
+8. The validated flashcards are displayed in the React frontend.
 9. Users can reveal answers and navigate through the cards.

 ## Project Structure